 An approach focused on creativity

-The museum setting in which these workshops are offered encourages much more than a chance to encounter and personally observe works of art.
-The ready access they provide to the art objects and the way these are presented allow us to develop a particular pedagogical approach that fosters a productive relationship between seeing and doing.
+The museum setting in which these workshops take place offers much more than a chance to simply encounter and personally observe works of art.
+The ready access they provide to the art objects and the way these works are presented allow us to develop a special pedagogical approach that fosters a productive relationship between seeing and doing.
 Contemporary art favours artistic choices that venture far from conventional means of representation.
-It conveys both a certain artistic heritage of the past and concerns of the present.
+It reflects both a certain artistic legacy inherited from the past and the concerns of the present.
 One of its main features is its eclecticism.
 The diversity of works, subjects, styles, techniques and materials stimulates and fuels the imaginations of receptive visitors.